enaburekhan/talk-talk-sally/README.md

 ## Show your support

-Kindly ⭐ Star this project on GitHub — it helps!
+Your support by starring ⭐ this project on GitHub is greatly appreciated.

 ## Acknowledgments

-- Open Source Community
+- My gratitude extends to the open-source community for its invaluable contributions to web development